Advanced sample size and power calculations for complex study designs including survival analysis, clustered designs, and multiple comparisons.

 Suggestions

-Remove or drastically reduce generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) and replace with domain-specific content such as formulas, decision trees for choosing test types, and interpretation guidance.
+Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template, Output Requirements) and focus exclusively on statistical calculation guidance.

 | Dimension | Reasoning | Score |